 "It's kind of creepy that there haven't been any statements from high level (North Korea) Foreign Ministry officials this week."

 The U.S. envoy, Zalmay Khalilzad, met Taliban officials briefly a day after a delegation of Afghan citizens and the militants agreed on a "roadmap for peace", in particular a joint call to end civilian casualties in the 18-year war.

-If this were just another card in the political war between Trump and the anti-Trumpers, I would not be moved to comment.
-But since the issue of North Korea's nuclear program is one that could lead to a nuclear bomb exploding in an American city, the U.S. government's efforts to prevent that really matters.
-So, here are my four takeaways.
+Since the issue of North Korea's nuclear program is one that could lead to a nuclear bomb exploding in an American city, the U.S. government's efforts to prevent that really matters.